All Episodes

 Their newspaper hits the stands about, well, I don't know when, in the morning hours, sometime or another.

-I think it's sent by computer across the nation and printed at private locations.
+And I think it's sent by computer across the nation and printed at certain locations.

 But what got me was that then CNN during the day and then the networks at night, it seemed as though they had pieces that were too slick, too well prepared to have been done on the basis of something that appeared in the USA Today.